MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-A-Department-Health-Human-Services/subchapter-B-Requirements-Relating-Health-Care-Access/part-153-Standards-Related-Reinsurance-Risk-Corridors-Risk-Adjustment-Under-Affordable-Care-Act/subpart-H-Distributed-Data-Collection-HHSOperated-Programs/section-153.710.md

 (2) Describe to HHS any discrepancy it identifies in the final dedicated distributed data environment report.

-(e) *Materiality threshold.* HHS will consider a discrepancy reported under paragraph (d)(2) of this section to be material if the amount in dispute is equal to or exceeds 1 percent of the applicable payment or charge payable to or due from the issuer for the benefit year, or $100,000, whichever is less.
+(e) *Materiality threshold.* HHS will consider a discrepancy reported under paragraph (d)(2) of this section to be material if the amount in dispute is equal to or exceeds $100,000 or 1 percent of the total estimated transfer amount in the applicable State market risk pool, whichever is less.

 (f) *Unresolved discrepancies.* If a discrepancy first identified in a final dedicated distributed data environment report in accordance with paragraph (d)(2) of this section remains unresolved after the issuance of the notification of risk adjustment payments and charges or reinsurance payments under § 153.310(e) or § 153.240(b)(1)(ii), respectively, an issuer of a risk adjustment covered plan or reinsurance-eligible plan may make a request for reconsideration regarding such discrepancy under the process set forth in § 156.1220(a) of this subchapter.